International Network for Philosophers of Education |

 3. Round tables/symposia

 Submissions may include proposals for round tables/symposia in which three or four participants will present related papers around a particular theme.
-Submissions should provide the symposium title and topic, an overall abstract of 200-300 words, the names of the participants and an outline of 100- 200 words on each of the proposed contributions.
+Submissions should provide the symposium title and topic, an overall abstract of 200-300 words (excluding references), the names of the participants and an outline of 100- 200 words (excluding references) on each of the proposed contributions.

 SUBMISSION OF PROPOSALS